kh4n10/firstProject/readMe.md

 * Favicon link.
 * HTML5 elements with the use of semantic tags such as main and section.
 * JQuery: used extensively where it could, as it reduced the line of code.
 It was really useful to use when appending elements **e.g.** when appending a list item into a list item as well as getting elements and displaying the scores in the HTML.
 * JavaScript: made use of the for and while loops, as well as using functions to neaten the code and reduce the lines of code.
-Furthermore, if, else and else if statements were used.
+I also used the if, else and else if statements.

-###Overcoming the hurdles
+###Encountering hurdles
+During the course of this project, there were various hurdles that I encountered.
+My most apparent hurdle was being hung up on one problem for so long that I was progressing slowly, meaning the deadlines I had set were not met.
+After day 1, I rectified this by replanning and if I did slow down during a certain aspect of my code, I would move onto the styling aspect or give myself time away from the screen.

+Other hurdles I experienced were, deciding what the most suitable JQuery function was to use for a given scenario.
+Experimenting with various functions gave me knowledge on what would work, but also meant I lost out on time.
+Furthermore, when it came to writing functions, I would forget to call the function which meant it wouldn't display in the DOM, which in turn made me think the function was incorrect.

+Overall, I am proud of what has been achieved within the week.
+I feel like I pushed myself beyond my own expectations and was allowed to display creativity throughout this whole project.
 ###Future Work
+* Make the game more responsive so it can be used on mobile and tablets.
+* Eradicate the tiny bugs in the game, so it runs smoothly all the time, in turn increasing the user's in game experience.
+* Add extra elements into the game **e.g.** changes in difficulty, names being added into the highscore board.

 ###Link to the game
 [Click here to access ATOM](https://kh4n10.github.io/firstProject/)